noemiquezada/apichallenge/README.md

 # Code 2040 API Challenge
 This is my AngularJS one page app solution to the Code 2040 API Challenge 2015-2016.

+## Usage
+Just clone this repository and fire up index.html in a browser(make sure you have internet connection) and Voila! :)

 ## Challenge
 The API Challenge consisted of four stages: